lilab-stanford/HEX/README.md

 * Use the palom package to co-register CODEX and H&E images and obtain the registered CODEX images.
 * Run `extract_marker_info_patch.py` to extract protein expression for each image patch.
 * Construct the dataset with paired histopathology images and matched protein expression using the `extract_he_patch.py` script.
+* Create patient-level splits for both HEX and MICA using CLAM-style split utilities (from `mahmoodlab/CLAM`) based on your cohort metadata, then run `check_splits.py` to sanity-check split integrity.

 ## Step 2: train and test HEX
 * Start training using `torchrun --nnodes=1 --nproc-per-node=8 ./hex/train_dist_codex_lung_marker.py`.